Using Castable Resin

 If you are experiencing difficulty with this burnout curve, you can try:

 - Extending the 30 minute suggested Hold time at 350 °F / 177 °C.

 - Post-curing parts for longer.
-We suggest a minimum of four to six hours, but thicker pieces especially will need more time.
+We suggest a minimum of 120 minutes, but thicker pieces especially will need more time.
 This step is critical in preparing prints for burnout.